jrnold/r4ds-exercise-solutions/docs/iteration.md

 #>   3.688   2.812
 ```

-The type of every column in `nycflights13::flights`.
+To calculate the type of every column in `nycflights13::flights`.

 ```r
 map(nycflights13::flights, class)